xnm-sdksdk/JS_Exercises/README.md

 # Reference

-- These series of exercises is provided by Professor [Miguel Ferreira].
+- These series of exercises is provided by Professor Miguel Ferreira.

 Enjoy it!